TonYacapin/TonYacapin/README.md

 🔭 Currently building: **"ATS"** — an Applicant Tracking System with Decision Support System ❤️
 🌱 Continuously learning and growing in MongoDB, Express, React, and Node.js
-💬 Open to conversations about Web Development, Game Development, or anything tech
+💬 Open to conversations about Web Development, Game Development, or anything tech.

 ## 🌐 Connect with Me